shri-hari93/ad_parameter_api/README.md

 ### Steps for rake task
 - After Installation, run the rake task using ```rake ad_parameter_task``` in the root directory
-- To trasform a new dashboard configuration file, add the ```*.xml``` to folder dashboard_configurations in the root directory
+- To transform a new dashboard configuration file, add the ```*.xml``` to folder dashboard_configurations in the root directory
-- Rerun the rake task after adding the new configuration file
+- Re-run the rake task after adding the new configuration file

 ### Steps for Web Server
 - Start the server using ```rails s``` command